julian-klode/lingolang/docs/abstract-interpreter.md

 #### Index expression: `A[B]`
 The index operator indexes an array, a slice, or a map (by the key type of the map).
-It can appear on the left-hand side of an assignment expression, and it is also addressable (except for maps): It's legal to take it's address with the `&` operator.
+It can appear on the left-hand side of an assignment expression, and it is also addressable (except for maps): It is legal to take its address with the `&` operator.
 Having it appear on the left-hand side means that a map expression must move or copy the key into the map - we are storing a new value after all.
 ```go
 someMap[someKey] = someValue        // someKey is either moved or copied into the map, as is someValue
 ```

 We first evaluate the left side, then the index.
-If the left side is an array or a slice, the right side is a primitive value, so we can release its owner and dependency if any (it's just an offset into an array), and then return the permission for the elements in the array or slice, with `A` being the owner
+If the left side is an array or a slice, the right side is a primitive value, so we can release its owner and dependency if any (it is just an offset into an array), and then return the permission for the elements in the array or slice, with `A` being the owner
 (as `A[B]` is part of A).
 \begin{align*}
     \frac{